delabi/edx-documentation/en_us/students/source/SFD_enrolling.rst

   another verified course within that year, you do not have to verify your identity again.

-When you enroll in the verified certificate track for a course, you do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline.
-The deadline appears below the name of the course on your dashboard.

-To verify your identity, you use a webcam to submit a photo of yourself and of a government-issued photo ID to edX's authorization service.
-We encrypt your photos and use the highest levels of security available to protect your data.
-If your computer does not have a webcam, you must verify your identity on a computer that does have a webcam.

-.. note:: If you enroll in a course that offers academic credit, you might have to verify your identity periodically during the course.
+  If you enroll in a course that offers academic credit, you might have to verify your identity periodically during the course.
 For more information, see :ref:`SFD Academic Course Credit`.

 To verify your identity, follow these steps.

-.. note:: You must have a webcam and a government-issued photo ID to verify your identity.
+#.
+Make sure that you have a webcam and a government-issued photo ID available.

+   If you do not have a webcam, your local library might have a webcam, or you might be able to borrow a webcam from a friend.
+If you have a newer smartphone, you can go to edx.org in the smartphone's browser to verify your identity.

 #.
 Start the verification process by completing one of the following actions.